yanghoon/obsidian-workspace/Resources/Database/Database Basic.md

 Log Segment
 * fragments of logs divided by specific conditions (size, time, ...)
-* compaction : leave only the most recent data
+* compaction : leave only the most recent data in segement
-* merge :
+* merge : combine multiple segments as one